CUBRID/cubrid-manual/en/security.rst

 The need for packet encryption
 ------------------------------
-Without an encrypted connection between the client and the server, a hacker with access to the network can monitor all traffic and steal and exploit data exchanged between the client and server.
-In this way, a third party (middle-man) steals and make bad use  information, it is called a man in the middle (MITM) attack.
-This MITM attack can be prevented by adding a secure authentication procedure to the connection between the client and server.
+Without an encrypted connection between the client and the server, a hacker with access to the network can monitor all traffic and steal and exploit data exchanged between the client and the server.
+In this way, a third party (middle-man) steals and makes bad use of information, it is called a man in the middle (MITM) attack.
+This MITM attack can be prevented by adding a secure authentication procedure to the connection between the client and the server.

 Packet encryption method
 ------------------------------